sothorsteins/SMC0/README.md

         - Build automatic tests for development
     - c.
 Evaluate, debug
 5. Algorithm ported to microchip
     - a.
-Test different microchips (e.g. bela) for lowest latency
+Test different microchips (e.g. bela, teensy or a FPGA) for lowest latency
     - b.
 Evaluate, debug and optimize code if latency is too high
         - Goal is for latency to be less than 0.5 s.
 6. User-interface designed (UI/UX-designers)